januarharianto/respR/README.md

 - **Export** results quickly for reporting
 - Identify **critical oxygen values**, such as $P_{crit}$

 A highlight of the package is the `auto_rate()` function.
-This uses machine learning (kernel density estimation) to *automatically* identify linear regions of data, that is regions where oxygen uptake or production rates are stable and consistent.
+This uses machine learning (kernel density estimation) to automatically identify linear regions of data, that is regions where oxygen uptake or production rates are stable and consistent.
 This allows metabolic rates to be extracted in an objective manner.
 See `vignette("auto_rate")` for more details.

 ## Installation

-`respR` is now available on [**CRAN**](https://CRAN.R-project.org/package=respR), and can be installed via the 'Packages' tab in RStudio or by running this command:
+`respR` is available on [**CRAN**](https://CRAN.R-project.org/package=respR), and can be installed via the 'Packages' tab in RStudio or by running this command:

 ```r
 install.packages("respR")